Waymo: Public transit

-In September 2025, Waymo and the city of Chandler, Arizona announced that Waymo would be integrated into Chandler's public microtransit service.
+In September 2025, Waymo and the city of Chandler, Arizona, announced that Waymo would be integrated into Chandler's public microtransit service.

-Trucking and delivery
+Trucking

-Waymo Via launched in 2020 to work with OEMs to get its technology into vehicles.
-The company is testing Class 8 tractor-trailers in Atlanta, and southwest shipping routes across Texas, New Mexico, Arizona, and California.
-The company operates a trucking hub in Dallas, Texas.
-It is partnering with Daimler to integrate autonomous technology into a fleet of Freightliner Cascadia trucks.
+In 2020 Waymo launched a self-driving truck development division designated as Waymo Via, to work with OEMs to integrate its technology into commercial vehicles.
+The company began testing Class 8 tractor-trailers in 2018 in Atlanta, expanding in 2019 to southwest shipping routes across Arizona, California, New Mexico and Texas.
+The company opened a trucking hub in Dallas, Texas in 2021.
+It partnered with Daimler to integrate autonomous technology into a fleet of Freightliner Cascadia trucks.
+Waymo operated 48 Class 8 autonomous trucks with safety drivers.

-Waymo operates 48 Class 8 autonomous trucks with safety drivers.
-In 2023 Waymo issued a joint application along with Aurora Innovation to the Federal Motor Carrier Safety Administration for a five-year exemption from rules that require drivers to place reflective triangles or a flare around a stopped tractor-trailer truck, to avoid needing human drivers, in favor of warning beacons mounted on the truck cab.

 Waymo tested its technology in commercial delivery vehicles with United Parcel Service.
 In July 2020 Waymo and Stellantis expanded their partnership, including the development of Ram ProMaster delivery vehicles.

+In July 2023, Waymo announced that it was moving away from commercial development of self-driving trucks to focus on the ride-hailing Waymo business, and shuttered the Waymo Via trucking program.
+The vast majority of employees who were on Waymo's trucking team moved to other roles within the company.

+Delivery

 Waymo has partnered with Uber Eats and DoorDash to deliver food.

+Road maintenance

+Waymo data is used by local governments for pothole detection.